Palash90/site-assets/target/blogs/setting-up-a-site/part-3.md

 In our [last post](/#/content/setting-up-a-site-2), we have seen how we can develop a web app.
 We have succesfully built all the pages, setup router information and came up with a way to display markdown and youtube videos.
 That makes the front end complete.
 However, if you review the process, you can see that, if we need to change anything on the website(like publishing or editing a blog post), we cannot do that without redeploying our webapp, In a nutshell, the webapp is not dynamic.

 In this post, will go over the path I took to make the static webapp to dynamic one using some tips and tricks.
 I was clear that, I am going to use Github Pages for this one too.
-So, I started with creating a new repo which will hold the static resources.
-Separate from the main website repo.
+So, I started with creating a new repo which will hold the static resources, separate from the main website repo.

 ## Separation of Concern

 I separated `script.js` and `styles.css` from the react app and hosted these two files on github pages, through a different repository and enabled hosting from `main` branch.
 If you want to read details on how to do it, read [here](/#/content/static-file-hosting).

 At this point, I was able to change my website pages by simply making changes on the second repo, without the need of redeploying.
-Clear separation of tasks.
+This enabled clear separation of tasks.
 Front end is only responsible for rendering the web page.
 The second repo, mimics the backend such that, it handles data.

 ## Handling the Maintenance Mess
 Maintaining all data in a huge js file quickly became a nightmare.
 Finding out places to change 1 line data in a 3000 line javascript file became a pain.
 I started wandering if somehow I can break this huge file into manageable sections.
 And write another script to merge all these pieces into one javascript file.
 This is exactly how things are done.
 Take a look at the following files.